run-until-caught/Run-Until-Caught-Development/README.md

 Additionally, if you can join forces with multiple closely related projects and get processes done as a class, it can be a force multiplier with huge cost and time savings.

 ## Have a Plan for Being Caught
-### Types of Being Caught & Types of Responding to Being Caught
+#### Types of Being Caught & Types of Responding to Being Caught
 If you're going to move quickly and creatively within the process landscape, eventually you're going to get "caught".
 What caught means and how you respond to it, is worth thinking about in order to minimize negative impact to you, your career, the team, the project, your organization, etc.

 ### Types of Being "Caught"
-We can think about the "caught" in terms of when it occurs and the extent to which being "caught" is a negative thing.
+We can think about the "caught" in terms of a combinaion of when it occurs, who or what is impacted, and the extent to which being "caught" is a dangerous thing.

 #### Timing
 - early